The executive director of the National Association of Teachers of Singing explains why the national anthem is notoriously difficult to perform.

 Add to that the fact that most people often forget the lyrics—originally a poem written by Francis Scott Key in 1814 after the Battle of Baltimore during the War of 1812—and the song becomes a land mine of potential blunders.

-“Only a very small number of people have come into my studio with any idea of the ‘who, what, where, when, why, and how’ of the song,” Edwin wrote in the association’s Journal of Singing.
+“Only a very small number of people have come into my studio with any idea of the ‘who, what, where, when, why, and how’ of the song,” Edwin wrote in the association’s Journal of Singing [pay for download].
 “In order to diminish the chances of public failure and subsequent embarrassment for your students when they perform our national anthem, a short history lesson should precede any singing.”

 For anyone about to tackle this particular song, Henderson advised finding a comfortable key—use a pitch pipe—and finding a good style and tempo fitting your individual voice.
 “Don’t exceed your technical capacity with embellishments,” he said.